A Brief History

 Harrow CC organises sprints at North Weald Airfield and a Southern Championship autotest and autosolo at Bovingdon, Hertfordshire; the Club enters a team in the Birkett Six-Hour Relay Race at Silverstone and has competitors in major British championships, in fact Members can take part in all types of motoring events, social activities and attendance at classic car shows.

 To continue to provide low-cost motor sport in a friendly atmosphere, especially for Members using road cars and encourage participation in a wide variety of events, both competitive and social.
-All information appears in regular e-mail and website updates and at our Club meetings on the second Tuesday of every month – see Events Page for venue.
+All information appears in regular e-mail and website updates and at our Club meetings on the second Tuesday of every month – see Events Page for details.

 Harrow Car Club are committed to protecting your personal data and to handling it responsibly.